C. Richard Tracy: Education

 From 1974 to 1995 Tracy was a member of the faculty at Colorado State University.
 He has taught at the University of Wisconsin, the University of Washington, the University of Puerto Rico, and Pepperdine University.
-Tracy has also taught at the biological stations administered by the University of Nebraska, Colorado State University, and the University of Michigan.
+Tracy has also taught at the biological stations administered by the University of Nebraska–Lincoln, Colorado State University, and the University of Michigan.
 He has served as major professor for 45 graduate students and 13 postdocs.
 Twenty-four of his Ph.D. students and postdocs have become professors at colleges and universities all over the world, and seven are scientists in the U.S. Geological Service.
 He maintains a diverse research program including pure and applied projects in physiology, ecology, and conservation biology that has resulted in more than 170 publications.
 Several projects incorporate principles, data, and analyses into strategies for preserving sensitive biological resources and for conservation planning.

 The lizard species Liolaemus dicktracyi is named after him.